EarthScope/dataselect/README.md

 ## Building and installing

+Building the program requires a C compiler (C99-compatible) and the GNU make program.

-In most environments a simple 'make' will build the program.
+In most environments a simple `make`, in the source directory, will build the program.
 The CC and CFLAGS environment variables can be used to configure the build parameters.

+After successfully compiling the program, the `dataselect` binary may be copied to any desired location, normally in your PATH.
+The man page, in the `doc` directory, may be copied to somewhere in your MANPATH for use with the `man` program.

 ## Licensing